 SharePoint Server 2013 is offered in Foundation, Standard and Enterprise editions that can be can be deployed in a traditional on-premises environment.
 SharePoint Online, available in two plans, is offered under a Software as a Service (SaaS) model either as a standalone application or as part of an Office 365 suite, which includes access to Exchange, Skype for Business, Microsoft Office clients, and web apps.
 Microsoft's Infrastructure as a Service (IaaS) model for SharePoint Online makes it affordable for businesses with limited budgets to benefit from enterprise-class deployments of SharePoint with features like geographically distributed datacenters and advanced disaster recovery capabilities.
 You can also use SharePoint Online to extend a local SharePoint Server 2013 deployment and shift selected workloads to the Cloud.

 Progent's Microsoft-certified consultants offer affordable remote and on-site consulting, development, and troubleshooting services for companies of any size who want to migrate to SharePoint Server 2013 or SharePoint Online from earlier editions of SharePoint, create or enhance SharePoint applications, assess and validate a SharePoint 2013 environment's security and compliance, troubleshoot connectivity or synchronization issues, and manage the vast web-based ecosystem enabled by SharePoint 2013 including portals, intranets, extranets, document and media management solutions, blogs, wikis, data warehouses, business analytics, search tools, workflows, and other mechanisms that facilitate information sharing and collaboration.
 Progent can help you integrate SharePoint 2013 with SQL Server or SQL Server Express, with Exchange, and with Office applications.
-Progent can also help you understand the relative cost and functional advantages and limitations of on-premises, Cloud-based, or hybrid environments for your SharePoint 2013 solution.
+Progent can also help you understand the relative cost and functional advantages and limitations of on-premises, cloud-hosted, or hybrid environments for your SharePoint 2013 solution.
 If you are interested in migrating from SharePoint 2013 to a current version of SharePoint Server or to SharePoint Onluine, visit SharePoint Server 2016 migration and hybrid cloud consulting or SharePoint 2019 migration consulting.

 New and Enhanced Features of SharePoint Server 2013